-STAT 365-0 Introduction to the Analysis of Financial Data Use of time series and regression models in the analysis of financial data.
-Topics covered include models for returns, portfolio theory, capital asset pricing model, and options pricing.
+STAT 365-0 Introduction to the Analysis of Financial Data

+Use of time series and regression models in the analysis of financial data.
+Topics covered include models for returns, portfolio theory, and capital asset pricing model.
 Prerequisites: MATH 240 and at least 2 courses in probability and statistics.